HussainAlsaeedi/HussainAlsaeedi/Portfolio.md

 # Data Analytics Portfolio

 This portfolio contains independent data analytics projects built from public or synthetic data.
-No employer or confidential company data is used.

 ## Portfolio Strategy

 The goal is to demonstrate the complete analytics lifecycle: